OlympusDAO/cooler-alerts/README.md

 # Cooler Alerts: Discord Bot for Blockchain State Monitoring

-Welcome to Cooler Alerts, a rust-based framework designed for creating a discord bot that monitores on-chain state and facilitates user subscriptions for custom alerts.
-Developed with `ethers-rs`, `serenity`, and `sqlx`, this framework is designed for easy extensibility and customization, catering to diverse monitoring needs.
+Welcome to Cooler Alerts, a rust-based discord bot that monitores on-chain state and facilitates user subscriptions for custom alerts.
+Developed with `ethers-rs`, `serenity`, and `sqlx`, this framework is designed for easy extensibility and customization, allowing developers to fulfill diverse monitoring needs.

+## Features

+Cooler Alerts offers a range of functionalities, split across different modules for optimal organization and efficiency:

+- **Discord Module**: Utilizing `serenity`, this module is the heart of Discord interaction.
+It sets up and manages slash commands, ensuring seamless communication with the Discord API.
+- **Registry Module**: Leveraging `sqlx`, this module takes care of user alert registrations and management.
+It provides comprehensive methods for interacting with the bot's database, ensuring efficient data handling.
+- **Listener Module**: Built on `ethers-rs`, this module actively monitors on-chain state.
+It triggers alerts for subscribed users when specific conditions are met.
+This can easily be expanded, allowing integration of new methods such as listening to additional on-chain events, monitoring mempools, or even integrating off-chain data feeds.
+For alerting users, the Listener Module supports two distinct methods: webhook notifications and email alerts.

 ## Using the bot